 Maison en Bambou Phong-Le Vent

 Somewhere between a hotel and a homestay, the Maison en Bambou Pong-Le Vent is one of the most popular places to stay in Sa Dec.
-It’s made up of several beautiful bamboo bungalows offering room for couples and families.
+It has several beautiful bamboo bungalows offering room for couples and families.
 Located a bit outside of the town, the surroundings are quiet and offer a relaxing place to stay and rest after a full day of touring the nearby flower markets and nurseries.

 If you’re the active type, grab a bike (they offer free rental), or if you prefer, you can ask to book a motorcycle tour, so you don’t get too tired from all the pedaling.
 The hosts here are also known to prepare delicious meals, so make sure you have space in your tummy come dinner time!